apitoolkit/apitoolkit-landing/content/blog/50-AP-tools-for-Every-Budget-and-Requirement/index.md

   ### 41. APIToolkit
 1. Features: Monitor Errors & Performance, Debug Errors and See request happening live, Generate Swagger From live traffic or manually upload swagger, Payload Validation & Anomaly Detector, API Static Analysis & Linter, Live API tester
-2. Pricing: Free for basic features, Pro plans with advanced functionality starting at $19/month.
+2. Pricing: Free for basic features, adn pay as you grow.
 3. Support: Extensive documentation and community forum.
 4. Community: Growing user base of developers and security professionals.
 5. Best for: Budget-conscious startups and developers looking for an easy-to-use solution.